mayank-jangid-moon/ModAI_cpp/README.md

 ## Contributing

-This is a reference implementation following the specification.
-For production use, consider:
+This is a reference implementation.
+For production deployment, consider:
-- Adding proper encryption for API keys
+- Implementing comprehensive encryption for API keys
-- Implementing full PDF export with Qt's QPrinter
+- Adding complete PDF export functionality using Qt's QPrinter
-- Adding comprehensive unit tests
+- Developing thorough unit and integration test coverage
-- Implementing proper error recovery and retry logic
+- Implementing robust error recovery and retry mechanisms
-- Adding UI for settings and configuration
+- Creating a user interface for settings and configuration management

 ## Acknowledgments

-- **Hugging Face** for the AI text detection model
+- **Hugging Face** for providing the AI text detection model
-- **TheHive.ai** for moderation APIs
+- **TheHive.ai** for moderation API services
 - **Reddit** for API access
-- **Qt** framework for the UI
+- **Qt Project** for the UI framework